jbrry/ud_folder/README.md

 make
 ```

-Then copy the 'udpipe/src/udpipe' binary executable to your $PATH or link it to /usr/bin/ etc.
+Then copy the `udpipe/src/udpipe` binary executable to your $PATH or link it to /usr/bin/ etc.

+You can download the baseline UDPipe 2.2 models which were used for the shared task here: http://universaldependencies.org/conll18/baseline.html

-- To get the UD 2.2 treebanks run 'get_data.sh'
+- To get the UD 2.2 treebanks run `get_data.sh`
-- To create a folder for each treebank and convert the CoNLLU test file back to text run 'create_test_text_file.sh'
+- To create a folder for each treebank and convert the CoNLLU test file back to text run `create_test_text_file.sh`
 - Finally, to use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run 'udpipe_test.sh' (Wokr in Progress)

 ### Things which still need to be done: